github/freno/README.md

 # freno

-Cooperative, highly available throttler service: clients can use `freno` to throttle writes to a resource.
+Cooperative, highly available throttler service: clients use `freno` to throttle writes to a resource.

 Current implementation can throttle writes to (multiple) MySQL clusters, based on replication status for those clusters. `freno` will throttle cooperative clients when replication lag exceeds a pre-defined threshold.